mostlyserious/craftcms/utility/README.md

 - Access to the Mostly Serious team account (`mostlyserious.1password.com`)
 - Read access to the default `Employee` vault
 - An item named `ENVIRONMENT_DEFAULTS` with the required API key fields
-- Field with label `REALFAVICON_KEY` containing the RealFaviconGenerator API key
 - Field with label `TINYPNG_KEY` containing the TinyPNG API key

 **Installation Process:**